rca/GPGMail/README.md

 ```

 ### Install
-To copy GPGMail into Mail's Bundles folder.
+To copy GPGMail into Mail's Bundles folder (as root if neccessary):
 ```bash
 make install
 ```